-The retirement benefit obligation recognized in the consolidated balance sheet represents the actual deficit or surplus in the Company's defined retirement benefit plans.
-Any surplus resulting from this calculation is limited to the present value of any economic benefits available in the form of refunds from the plans or reductions in future contributions to the plans.
+Net defined benefit liability (asset) represents the actual deficit (surplus) in the Company's defined benefit plan.
+Any surplus resulting from this calculation is limited to the present value of any refunds from the plans or reductions in future contributions to the plans.